SheaMeyers/FlaskBloggingApp/README.md

-A simple bloggin web application built on flask framework. http://flask.pocoo.org/
+A simple bloggin web application built on the Flask microframework. http://flask.pocoo.org/

 To run the project: